DevExpress/testcafe/README.md

 ----

-TestCafe is a simple and powerful framework for testing websites and web apps.
-It allows you to easily create, maintain and execute automated web tests across browsers, operating systems and devices.
+TestCafe is a pure node.js solution for testing web apps.
+It takes care of all the stages: starting browsers, running tests, gathering test results and generating reports.
+TestCafe doesn’t need browser plugins - it works in all popular modern browsers out-of-the-box.

 * [Build status](#build-status)
 * [Features](#features)